danielgchen/BulkSeqPipelineApodemus/README.md

 ---

 #### Run the Pipeline
 Pipeline can then be run from the command line utilizing `python main.py -c <CONFIGURATION_FILE>`.
-This is via the CLI, you could also run this via a graphical-user-interface, by editing your own configuration file and opening a Flask app via `cd gui` to enter the GUI directory and then `python app.py` which will provide you a link to open a website able to run the pipeline for you and track the current pipeline status.
+This is via the CLI, you could also run this via a graphical-user-interface, by editing your own configuration file and opening a Flask app via `cd gui` to enter the GUI directory and then `python app.py` which will provide you a link to open a website able to run the pipeline for you and track the current pipeline status (**see the file in `docs/walkthrough.mov` for a video tutorial**).

+---

+### Downstream Analyses
+Please see the `scripts_downstream` for one-off scripts to automatically run:
+* `pyscenic` for transcription factor activity inference (via `pyscenic_executor.py`)
+* `metaflux` for metabolic activity inference (via `metaflux.py`)
+* Auto/paracrine signaling inference (via `ligandreceptor.py`)
+* Import `lib_enrichr_kea_chea.py` for functions to API request against Ma'ayan lab libraries